mlatcl/mlfc/_lamd/linear-algebra.md

 \include{_ml/includes/qr-decomposition-regression.md}

-\writeassignment{Can you see any difference between the values for the coefficients you got using QR decomposition than for the system where you computed $\designMatrix^\top \designMatrix$?
+\writeassignment{Ca you see any difference between the values for the coefficients you got using QR decomposition than for the system where you computed $\designMatrix^\top \designMatrix$?
 Why is this?}{20}

 \addreading{@Rogers:book11}{Section 1.3 for Matrix & Vector Review}

 \include{_ml/includes/non-linear-regression-intro.md}
 \include{_ml/includes/basis-functions.md}